 Customer opinion is more significant than ever in determining brand perceptions.
 The consequence of this is that we must first understand what those opinions really are – what do consumers really think about you, your products and services?
 How does this compare to your competitors and the wider market?

 What even is a brand?

 People have different ideas of what the word “brand” means.
 To some a brand is a logo, to others a slogan, and to others it represents the people, products, or services of a company they see in the media.

 Heavyweight social media overlords Brian Solis and Chris Brogan have cemented the idea that it is simply a mental creation to help users understand one company/product/service/industry over another, and ultimately a culmination of shared experiences.

 When you consider that the past five years has seen nothing but dramatic increase in sharing, or at least the avenues to do so, the opportunity that is now presented is obvious.

 While marketing managers and brand owners may believe they have a very strong understanding of what their brand is, it may not be accurate.

 They certainly may have a good grasp of what their brand means to them, how it is positioned and what the message is supposed to be.

 However, the public perception may not correlate to this vision.
 As we all know, perception is reality, so whatever people are thinking about and saying about your brand, is your brand.

-It’s a good idea to embark upon a bit of research about how people perceive your brand, most easily through the use of a social media monitoring tool.
+It’s a good idea to embark upon a bit of research about how people perceive your brand, most easily through the use of a social media listening tool.
 It’s a good idea to ask yourself the following questions: